core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Removed mentioning of the CBOR encoding of the HKDF Algorithm.

 * Rephrased consequences on loss of Recipient Contexts.

+* Removed requirement on 0 as initial value of the Key Generation Number.

 * Added IANA consideration on the "CoAP Option Numbers" registry.